imanfaraji/scripts/README.md

 # scripts
 In the following, I provide some of my recent sample scripts.

-Note that this script serves to demonstrate my scripting abiliity.
-It requires specific libraries and platform to run upto completion.
+Note that these scripts serve to demonstrate my scripting abiliity.
+It requires specific libraries and platform to run up to completion.

 This main script is: